 Universal Aluminium Roof Hook Kit

-The Universal Roof Hook Kit is an inexpensive piece of equipment that turns an extension ladder into a rood ladder in the matter of seconds!
-It fits any single or extension aluminium ladder, and comes with all the fittings required for instant use.
+The Universal Roof Hook Kit is an inexpensive piece of equipment that turns an extension ladder into a rood ladder in a matter of seconds!
+It fits any single or extension aluminium ladder and comes with all the fittings required for instant use.

 Lyte 2 Section Roof Ladder